 Intent/Clarification: Subaortic stenosis (or subvalvular aortic stenosis) is a narrowing of the area below the aortic valve.
 This may vary from a thin layer of extra tissue to large bundles of heart muscle.
-This procedure is sometimes called septal myomectomy.
+This procedure is sometimes called septal myomectomy or septal myectomy.
 This can be performed alone for HOCM or in conjunction with an aortic valve procedure.